Halifax Transit: Rapid Transit Network

 In May 2020, Halifax Transit presented a plan to regional council to implement a new Rapid Transit Strategy.
 The strategy proposes the creation of a new Rapid Transit Network comprising four new bus rapid transit (BRT) lines and three new ferry routes.
 The estimated capital cost is around C$300–325 million, while operational costs are estimated at $15–22 million.
 Halifax Regional Council unanimously endorsed the plan on May 26, 2020.

 As of 2021, Halifax is seeking funding for the project from other levels of government.
 Funding for the planning and design of one of the proposed ferry routes, the Halifax-Mill Cove (Bedford) service, was announced in June 2021.
-Halifax Transit plans to launch the service in 2024.
+Halifax Transit originally planned to launch the service in 2024.